 We haven’t done this in forever.
 With us kids grown up and with families of our own, the logistics are mind-boggling.
 We can barely get together for Christmas day anymore as my family lives in entirely another state as do some of the uncles and aunts.
 I wish we could have some of the magic back.

-And while I barely remember any specific presents I received for Christmas when I was a kid, I do remember those ballet trip this the most out of all our family’s holiday memories.
+And while I barely remember any specific presents I received for Christmas when I was a kid, I do remember those ballet trips the most out of all our family’s holiday memories.
 Why?
 Because of what my dad did after those outings.

 It must have been around the time that stereo systems first came out with CD players because my dad was all about the Dolby Surround Sound.
 We all came home from the show one year, and he was filled with the spirit of the ballet and popped in his copy of the Nutcracker Suite.